|

 The organ was originally two manuals and nine ranks (GREAT: Diapason 8, Flute 8, Clarinet (free reed) 8; SWELL: String pp 8, String F 8, String vibrato (celeste) 8, Oboe 8, and Vox Humana 8; PEDAL: Flute p 16, Flute F 16 (these are one rank with two volumes of air to each pipe).
 All 8 ranks on the main duplexed Pitman chest are extended ranks with 73 pipes.

-The Great and the Swell are in separate chambers, both of which are under expression.
-The Pedal is not under expression.
-The organ speaks into a large living room listening area through three grates in the floor.
-This allows the three divisions to speak up into the music room where the console is.
+The Great and the Swell were in separate chambers, both of which were under expression.
+The Pedal was not under expression.
+The organ spoke into a large living room listening area through three grates in the floor.
+This allowed the three divisions to speak up into the music room where the console was located.

-A unique feature of the Dodrill instrument is the 16' Violone installed on the ceiling of the listening area.
+A unique feature of the Dodrill instrument was the 16' Violone installed on the ceiling of the listening area.

-The Dodrills have added four ranks thus far: 1) Piccolo 2; 2) Flute 8 (Swell); 3) String p 8 (Great); and, 4) Pedal string 16 (Violone).
-The pedal pipes are mounted on the ceiling, the other added ranks are mounted attractively on the walls of the music room except for the Piccolo which is in the chamber.
-With the varied pipe locations, an excellent "Surround Sound" effect is created.
-The player is used heavily and a number of different kinds of music can be illustrated.
+The Dodrills added four ranks to the instrument: 1) Piccolo 2; 2) Flute 8 (Swell); 3) String p 8 (Great); and, 4) Pedal string 16 (Violone).
+The pedal pipes were mounted on the ceiling, the other added ranks were mounted attractively on the walls of the music room except for the Piccolo which was in the chamber.
+With the varied pipe locations, an excellent "Surround Sound" effect was created.

-The organ is used for charitable events in the Dodrill home which include fund raisers and for educational purposes.
-Cub Scouts and preschool classes have visited, and adults have heard the organ in connection with dinner parties.
-The organ is also used to stimulate interest in pipe organs generally, and to draw public attention to the fact that many organs are being scrapped when they could be rebuilt and placed where people want them.
+The organ was used for charitable events in the Dodrill home including fund raisers and educational programs.
+Cub Scouts and preschool classes visited, and adults heard the organ in connection with dinner parties.
+The organ was also used to stimulate interest in pipe organs generally, and to draw public attention to the fact that many organs are being scrapped when they could be rebuilt and placed where people want them.

-The Dodrills are also founders of the non-profit Pipe Organ Foundation and visitors to the house are invited to become involved financially or in volunteer work.
+The Dodrills are founders of the non-profit Pipe Organ Foundation and visitors are invited to become involved financially or in volunteer work.

 |